-Custom Lumbar Support – this recliner functions a release valve that allows you to adjust it to set your needs.
-Most recliners feature in one area without the ability to reposition it.
+Custom Lumbar Support – this recliner functions as a release valve that allows you to adjust it to set your needs.
+Most recliners feature in one area without the ability to reposition them.
 This poses a problem because each user is different, and it is impossible to pre-determine one placement that works for all users.

 Summary: This recliner by Human Touch looks sleek, elegant and unique.
 One of its key selling functions is that it is more therapeutic so it is not ideal for relaxing all the time, but it is great for alleviating bodily pain.
 The padding is also quite insubstantial so if you’re hoping for a more plush recliner, you’ll be disappointed.

 6. Pulaski Larson With Cup Holders – For Sleeping

 This Larson by Pulaski is a great addition to any home theatre.
 It’s also ideal if you’re looking for a unit that’s plush, comfortable, relaxation and ideal for sleeping in.

 The thick and luxurious cushioning coupled with the black bonded leather upholstery materials adds elegance and supreme convenience to this recliner that’s hard to find elsewhere.